 Fighting Fiscal Phantoms

-nytimes.com — The economic crisis they predicted keeps not happening.
+nytimes.com — These are difficult times for the deficit scolds who have dominated policy discussion for almost three years.
+One could almost feel sorry for them, if it weren’t for their role in diverting attention from the ongoing problem of inadequate recovery, and thereby helping to perpetuate catastrophically high unemployment.
+What has changed?
+For one thing, the crisis they predicted keeps not happening.
 Far from fleeing U.S. debt, investors have continued to pile in, driving interest rates to historical lows.
-Beyond that, suddenly the clear and present danger to the American economy isn't that we’ll fail to reduce the deficit enough; it is, instead, that we’ll reduce the deficit too much.
+Beyond that, suddenly the clear and present danger to the American economy isn’t that we’ll fail to reduce the deficit enough; it is, instead, that we’ll reduce the deficit too much.
 For that’s what the “fiscal cliff” — better described as the austerity bomb — is all about: the tax hikes and spending cuts scheduled to kick in at the end of this year are precisely not what we want to see happen in a still-depressed economy.